SynfiniDLT/daml-tokenization-toolkit/README.md

 [`OpenOffer`](./models/settlement/open-offer-interface/src/Synfini/Interface/Settlement/OpenOffer/OpenOffer.daml) contract
 choose to archive it.
 The `OpenOffer`s are not restricted to any particular type of settlement.
 Depending on the payload of the `OpenOffer` any Daml Finance settlement `Batch` and `Instruction`(s) can be created.
-In the following example, a stablecoin issuer has provided an `OpenOffer` for the investors through which they can request allocation of the stablecoin - assuming an off-ledger payment process is implemented.
+In the following example, a stablecoin issuer has provided an `OpenOffer` for the investors through which they can request issuance of the stablecoin - assuming the issuer has implemented an off-ledger payment process triggered by the generation of the settlement instruction.

 ![Alt Text](./img/stablecoin_onramp_offer.gif)

 The user can input a quantity of the asset.
-The `OpenOffer` payload can (optionally) specify an increment size - in this case only a whole number of cents are permitted.
+The `OpenOffer` payload can (optionally) specify an increment size - in this case cents are the smallest increment.
 Upon submitting the form, an exercise command id submitted to the ledger API to exercise the `Take` choice on the `OpenOffer`, resulting in the creation of the settlement `Instruction`s.
-The settlement `Instruction`s then require response from the required parties in order to execute the settlement.
+The settlement `Instruction`s then require response from the investor and issuer in order to execute the settlement.

 The stablecoin issuer also sees the same transaction and can respond to it.
-The issuer can either select to deliver the asset from an existing account which they own, or they may choose create a new `Holding` and issue it to the investor - as is done below.
-In this case, the register/custodian has created a [`MinterBurner`](./models/issuer-onboarding/minter-burner-interface/src/Synfini/Interface/Onboarding/Issuer/MinterBurner/MinterBurner.daml) contract to allow the issuer to create the `Holding`.
+In this case, in order to settle they must elect to create a new `Holding` and issue it to the investor - as is done below.
+In this case, the register/custodian has created a [`MinterBurner`](./models/issuer-onboarding/minter-burner-interface/src/Synfini/Interface/Onboarding/Issuer/MinterBurner/MinterBurner.daml) contract to delegate the ability to create the `Holding` to the issuer.
 After both issuer and investor have selected their preferences, any of the settlers can click the execute button to perform the settlement.

 ![Alt Text](./img/stablecoin_onramp_execute.gif)